appleseedcarrot/backend-footsteps/README.md

-# Backend Template
+# snitch backend

-_2025 Discover Program Project Templates_
+_Starter Code: 2025 Discover Program Project Templates_

 This template was created by the DISC tech leads of 2024-2025: